More about: Moulin Rouge Tickets and Tours

 Whether it's your first time in Paris or not, if you are going to visit several of the main points of interest the Paris Pass will pay off: it has more than 60 places included, it includes public transport in Paris and there are different prices depending on the days you want to use it.
 You can read more about Paris Pass in this article.

-The Moulin Rouge is an icon of the bohemian life of Paris at the end of the 19th century, but it is not the only one.
+The Moulin Rouge is an icon of the bohemian life of Paris in the late 19th century, but it is not the only one.
 The city of Paris, in particular the Montmartre district, is full of places that speak of this era.
 If you want to take a walk through the most bohemian corners of the city of light, in addition to, of course, walk the narrow streets of Montmartre, do not miss places like:

-A neighborhood like this had to have some place to tell its history.
+- Museum of Montmartre: A neighborhood like this had to have somewhere to tell its history.
 In this museum located on rue Cortot you will see from images of the neighborhood belonging to different eras to objects that tell you about the cabarets and the cursed poets who stayed in this enclave.

-You're probably familiar with the Chat Noir café from the famous black cat posters you'll see in every souvenir store in Paris, but it's not the only one.
-Both in Montmartre and in the Montparnasse district, south of Paris, you can find corners frequented by intellectuals such as Paul Verlaine, Baudelaire, Apollinaire or Hemingway.
+- Literary cafes: Surely you are familiar with the Chat Noir cafe because of the famous posters of the black cat that you will see in all the souvenir stores in Paris, but this is not the only one.
+Both in Montmartre and in the Montparnasse district, south of Paris, you can find places frequented by intellectuals such as Paul Verlaine, Baudelaire, Apollinaire or Hemingway.

-It is one of the 30 mills that were in this neighborhood at the beginning of the last century.
-Although during the day it is easily located walking along the rue Lepic, at night it can be more complicated by the branches that hides it.
+- Moulin de la Galette: It is one of the 30 mills that were in this neighborhood at the beginning of the last century.
+Although during the day it is easily located walking along the rue Lepic, at night it can be more complicated because of the branches that hide it.
 Today it is an elegant restaurant, but its merit is that it was one of the most represented cabarets in the work of various bohemian artists including Renoir.